 When to see a Doctor

-You can see your doctor over a lump on finger if you notice the following complications.
+You can see your doctor over a lump on your finger if you notice the following complications.

 - When the lump on your finger has persisted for more than three weeks without clearing away